sbb-design-systems/lyne-components/src/components/datepicker/datepicker/readme.md

 To specify a specific date for the current datetime, you can use the `data-now` attribute (timestamp in milliseconds).
 This is helpful if you need a specific state of the component.

-## Animation

-Add the `sbb-disable-animation` class to disable animation and transition effects for the element and all its children.

 <!-- Auto Generated Below -->

 ## Properties